 Yes!
-Now that Google is helping its users to actively block unauthenticated emails you need to make sure you in turn are authenticating your own emails with SPF and DKIM.
+Now that Google is helping its users to actively block unauthenticated emails you need to make sure you in turn are authenticating your own emails with SPF, DKIM, and DMARC at p=reject.
 If you don’t then your emails will end up in the Gmail spam boxes of your recipients.

 This means you’re going to need to authenticate G Suite as well as any other sending sources that you use to send email, this might include marketing software like Mailchimp or CRM software like Salesforce.

-In order to make sure your organisation’s emails are being properly authenticated, I would recommend using the DMARC protocol to gain visibility into how your domain is being used and if your emails are passing SPF and DKIM validation.
-You can use products like OnDMARC to do all the heavy lifting for you and to make sure all your emails are being properly authenticated.
+In order to make sure your organization’s emails are being properly authenticated, let our award-winning DMARC product OnDMARC do all the heavy lifting for you.
 The bonus of implementing DMARC will be a drastic improvement in the deliverability of your emails, as well as guaranteed protection of your domain against phishing and spoofing attacks.
 All of this in return will protect your domain’s reputation.

 Why not try OnDMARC for yourself with a 14-day free trial?